 A show of hands for no-hands

-The momentum for autonomous technology continues to be driven further by Volvo Cars.
+The momentum towards safer, more intelligent technology continues to be driven by Volvo Cars.

-Systems such as Pilot Assist are already giving owners of the new 90-series Volvos a preview of the future of motoring with the ability to steer the car hands-free in a lane.
-And a Drive Me trial in Gothenburg, Sweden, is allowing real families a world-first opportunity to test the full “hands-off, feet-off” driving experience.
+Volvo’s latest developments into Adaptive Cruise Control are already giving owners of the new 90-series a preview of the future of motoring, with drivers having the ability to engage the system and let the vehicle take control of the speed while it maintains a safe distance from the car in front.
+Further to this, a Drive Me trial in Gothenburg, Sweden, is allowing real families a world-first opportunity to test the full “hands-off, feet-off” driving experience.

 Volvo Cars’ latest commitment to a technology it believes can reduce accidents, congestion and pollution is to form a company dedicated to self-driving and driver assistance systems.

 Zenuity has been formed as an equal-split joint venture with Autoliv, a global leader in vehicle safety systems.